-The Fiscal Multiplier is used to determine how much a change in government spending or tax policy increases or decreases an economy's gross domestic product (GDP).
+The fiscal multiplier is used to determine how much a change in government spending or tax policy increases or decreases an economy's gross domestic product (GDP).

-The government has two tools to implement fiscal policy: taxing and spending.
+The government has two tools to implement its fiscal policy: taxing and spending.
 Spending programs differ in how much they affect the GDP.
-Likewise some taxes have a greater impact on the GDP than others.
+Likewise, some taxes have a greater impact on the GDP than others.
 The fiscal multiplier is used by economists to try to quantify how a given spending or tax policy will ultimately impact GDP.

 Assume Zoey’s Manufacturing receives a government contract of $5 million.
 When a household or business receives money, it will spend some and save some.
 How much consumers spend can be estimated using the marginal propensity to consume (MPC).
 The MPC is the percentage of a consumer’s disposable income that is used to purchase consumer goods or services.
-It is needed to calculate the fiscal multiplier effect and resulting increase in GDP.
+It is needed to calculate the fiscal multiplier effect and the resulting increase in GDP.

 The formula for the fiscal multiplier is: